 No, I am not complaining.
 Ranveer Singh, with his infectious, over-the-top performance, actually wins the audience over—something that he has a penchant for doing.

 The kid grows up to be a corrupt cop.
-Simmba gets transferred to Miramar, Goa, to protect the local don, Durva (Sonu Sood) and do "whatever he wants to do there" which translates to be as corrupt as possible.
-That doesn't earn him respect from all, or at least the head constable of the police stataion, Mohile (Ashutosh Rana) who despises him for his ways and refuses to salute him.
+Simmba gets transferred to Miramar, Goa, to protect the local don, Durva (Sonu Sood) and do "whatever he wants to do there" which translates as be as corrupt as possible.
+Simmba gets hardly any respect with one of the head constables Mohile (Ashutosh Rana) even refusing to salute him.

 Nonetheless, Simmba's charming, wicked grin, broken English in Marathi accent, and spoofing of old Hindi songs impress Shagun (Sara Khan), a caterer who delivers food to the police station.
 He also manages to establish close ties with a few woman, particularly with a young girl, Aakruti, who teaches kids in a night school.